A highly condensed summary of the main points which people seek information on regarding Auroville.

 There are no exams in most Auroville schools, and no certificates are given (though AV’s ‘Future School’ offers the possibility to those wanting to go on to a university to prepare for external entrance exams).
 The New Era Secondary School also follows a new national curriculum.
 Education is generally seen as a means of developing each child’s full potential, and of giving each the freedom and opportunity to pursue his/her own individual path of growth and progress.
 The same applies to education for adults, Auroville being seen as “the place of an unending education” (see Charter).
 See also “Schools” and “Classes”.

-While a substantial number of Auroville residences and other buildings use solar-power-generated electricity, and there have been experiments with wind-generated power, still a majority of buildings are connected to the mains grid.
+While a substantial number of Auroville residences and other buildings use solar-power-generated electricity, still a majority of buildings are connected to the mains grid.
 The latter supply can be erratic, however, with frequent power cuts, specially in summer.
 Voltage is officially set at 220v but often falls below that level; it can also occasionally surge higher.
 All Auroville’s main electricity supply needs and maintenance requirements are monitored and coordinated by the AV Electrical Service (AVES).
 The Auroville Solar Service and units like Sunlit Future look after the needs of those not on the main grid.
+Currently, the necessary electricity, even if through the mains grid, is supplied for free to all residential units by wind-generated power.

-Internet facilities exist at the Solar Kitchen (upstairs, open daily 9am-9pm) and at Arka settlement (open Mon-Sat 9am-7pm), both with wireless access (payment by Aurocard).
+Internet facilities exist at the Town Hall and at Arka settlement (open Mon-Sat 9am-7pm), both with wireless access (payment by Aurocard).
+Wireless access is offered for free in most Guest Houses, eateries, etc...
 A comprehensive e-mail directory listing Auroville subscribers is included in the Auroville Telephone Directory.

-There are regular film shows, plus occasional theatre, music, dance and choir performances, exhibitions, powerpoint presentations, lectures, etc. Announcements appear in the weekly News & Notes and on Auronet and notice boards around the township.
+There are regular film shows, plus occasional theatre, music, dance and choir performances, exhibitions, powerpoint presentations, lectures, etc. Announcements appear in the weekly News & Notes, on Auronet, and on notice boards around the township.

 Auroville is strongly oriented towards environmental protection and sustainable development.
 All development plans are scrutinized from the viewpoint of environmental impact, and waste disposal in particular is carefully monitored.
 See also “Waste treatment / sewage / recycling”.